MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Delete web services

 When you no longer want to keep a web service that you have published, you can delete it.
-You can also delete the services of others if you are [assigned to a role](../configure-roles.md) with those permissions.
+If you are [assigned to "Owner" role](../configure-roles.md), you can also delete the services of others.

 You can call 'delete_service' on the 'DeployClient' object to delete a specific service on Machine Learning Server.